-5.4 Record Keeping
+8.4 Record Keeping

-5.4.1 The organization shall establish and maintain records to provide evidence it has conformed to the requirements of this standard and its chain-of-custody procedures are effective and efficient.
+8.4.1 The certified organization shall establish and maintain records to provide evidence it has conformed to the requirements of this standard and its chain-of-custody procedures are effective and efficient.
 The organization shall keep at least the following:

 a. records of all suppliers of forest-based raw material, including information to confirm requirements at the supplier level are met;